 This is a truly a backpackers city – businesses that cater to backpackers are everywhere.
 Internet cafes, guesthouses, bars, massage parlors & trekking companies all greet your arrival with welcoming arms.
 These are all fairly new establishments as backpackers haven’t always stayed in Vang Vieng.
 It is only within the past 5 or 6 years that Vang Vieng has seen such an influx of tourists.

-There are people here from all over the world – you can’t help but meet travelers!
+People come here from all over the world – you can’t help but meet travelers!
 Vang Vieng is set along the banks of the Nam Song River.
 In the near distance towering behind Vang Vieng are the most incredible rock formations.
 They are jagged limestone karsts that tower above the jungle – steep walls which have somehow eluded the jungle’s grasp.

 In the morning hours a fine mists hovers just above the jungle at the base of these formations.
 In the evenings they form an incredible back drop for picture taking during the “golden hour.”